deshayk/deshayk/README.md

 👩🏾‍💻 I’m currently working on my Associates of Applied Science in Computer Programming with a focus in Application Development - Cloud Computing

-✍🏽 April 2022 Study Focus: Cloud Computing (Microsoft Azure) and App Development (Python and Solidity)
+✍🏽 April 2022 Study Focus: Cloud Computing (Microsoft Azure and Data Fundamentals) and App Development (Python and Solidity - Ethereum Network)

 💬 Ask me about:
 - Just finished working: Juju Kaisen (movies and series), Demon Slayer, Kotaro Lives Alone, Blue Period
-- Currently (re)Watching: Inuyasha
+- Currently Watching: The 100
-- DeFi Project: Standard DAO
+- DeFi Project: Standard DAO, Carthago, Chain2Family
-- Technical Writing Projects and Collaborations
+- Technical Writing & Content Writing Projects and Open-Source Collaboration

 🧑🏾‍🏫 Fun fact: One of my most memorable professional experiences incldues teaching over 200 wonderful ESL learners at a university in Northen China.
 My Chinese pronunciation isn't that great but that's what hours of practicing on Rosetta Stone is for.